 Will insurance cover my lab test?

 BayCare is committed to providing you with timely, quality service at our laboratories.
 For your convenience, we accept more than 100 insurance plans.
 Please contact your insurance provider before coming for lab work to ensure that your services will be covered.
-View a list of insurance plans NOT currently accepted by BayCare Laboratories, or call us at (800) 324-7853.
+View a list of insurance plans that are currently accepted and not accepted by BayCare Laboratories, or call us at (800) 324-7853.

 For our Medicare patients, 100 percent of your lab work will be covered as long as we receive the proper information from your physician.
 Please have your physician provide us with the Medicare diagnosis codes—the codes that describe the specific tests you need.
 Without this information, you will have the option to sign an Advanced Beneficiary Notification (ABN) form, which acknowledges you are willing to be financially responsible for the testing if Medicare does not pay.
 Our staff will provide you with all costs before performing any test, so you can make an informed decision.
 You may, of course, choose not to sign the ABN and not to have the testing, in which case, we will let your physician know.